Proper Carry Etiquette

 Phil – A former cop and self defense instructor, he always is someone to talk to if you have questions about the law, self defense, or just general wellness.

-Dominic – He is a good instructor with a lot of calm mental fortitude.
-He is a pornstar though, so NSFW.
+Dominic – They are a good instructor with a lot of calm mental fortitude.
+They is a pornstar though, so NSFW.

-Rummy – This guy has a ton of resources available to him and a lot of understanding about ballistics, he also works as a security chief.
+Rummy – This guy has a ton of resources available to him and a lot of understanding about ballistics, he also encouraged me to get my start working in the private security sector and he is currently a reference on my resume.

 BFT – This gal shot at the gun range I used to work at, who I have a ton of respect for.
-She is also going into EMS work.
+She is also going into EMS work (update: she is a paramedic now)

 Jarv – He has verifiable rifleman and TCCC experience.
 He lives in Canada and works with security and lawyers, so to anybody from the Great White North who has questions about guns this is the man to talk to.